IEA-Paris/PPIAS/content/articles/ICA4.md

 The Intercontinental Academia (ICA) creates a global network of future research leaders in which some of the very best young academics work together on paradigm-shifting, cross-disciplinary research, mentored by eminent researchers from across the globe.

-The ICA was established in 2016 through the University-Based Institutes for Advanced Study (UBIAS) coalition which has 44 member institutes around the world.
+The ICA was established in 2016 through the University-Based Institutes for Advanced Study (UBIAS) coalition which has 44 member institutes around the world (@cordelois_how_2020).

-During each edition of Intercontinental Academia, participants get together in three sessions over the course of one year.
+During each edition of Intercontinental Academia, participants get together in three sessions over the course of one year [^1].

 Previous editions of ICA have focused on "Time", "Human Dignity" and "Laws: Rigidity and Dynamics".